 Due to current platform limitations, if you have an NSG on the Application Gateway v2 (Standard_v2, WAF_v2) subnet and if you have enabled NSG flow logs on it, you will see nondeterministic behavior and this scenario is currently not supported.

-Does Application Gateway store customer data?
+Where does Application Gateway store customer data?

 To learn more about Application Gateway, see What is Azure Application Gateway?.